webiny/webiny-js/packages/react-rich-text-renderer/README.md

 * Note: Provided configuration will override your global configuration options.
 * */
 const sanitizationConfig = {
-    // change the configuration only for this component
+    // change the configuration only for this option.
     allowedIframeHostnames: ["www.webiny.com"],
 };